-Domain space may need to take into account different classes of acting agents, both human and machine.
+Domain Space may need to take into account different classes of acting agents, both human and machine.
 The highest level partition is between the inside and outside of the class system proper.
 The members of the class system are all real human individuals who have effective role level higher than ip-identified:

-- Clients and hired developers [Working Class]
+- Clients and hired developers [Co-worker, Second Class]

 The classes are mostly but by no means entirely distinct from each other or session role.
 Note that this kind of class applies only to human individuals not groups.

 The Equity Classes consist of persons who have made a significant contribution to DS whether by an investment of money, technical labor, or other valorization.
 Investor class individuals negotiate specific contracts based on fiat backed 工 denominated deals.
 Other than myself, non-doing sponsor class are silent investors who have bought private contracts on the distributed ledgers of the Public Market.